sainttlaurel/AI-POWERED-INVENTORY/README.md

 ![Profit Analytics](screenshots/profit-analytics.png)
 *Profit performance dashboard in user management.
 Numbers go brrr.*

-*Note: Screenshots might be outdated if I keep tweaking the UI (which I probably will).*
+*Note: Screenshots might be outdated if I keep tweaking the UI (which I probably will).
+To add new screenshots, just drop PNG files in the `/screenshots/` folder and update the paths above.*

 ## Testing